The Contours: After Motown

-In the early 1970s, Joe Billingslea resurrected the group with himself, Arthur Hinson, Martin Upshire, C. Autry Hatcher and former Motown Contour Council Gay as its members, and began performing at local clubs around Detroit.
-During the seventies and early eighties, the group's popularity increased and they began playing dates throughout the US and even some international dates.
+In the early 1970s, Joe Billingslea resurrected the group with himself, Arthur Hinson, Martin Upshire, C. Autry Hatcher and former Motown Contour Council Gay as its members and began performing at local clubs around Detroit.
+During the seventies and early eighties, the group's popularity increased and they played dates throughout the US and even some international dates.
 In 1984, Charles Davis replaced Hinson and a week later Potts rejoined the group replacing Gay.
 In 1987, Hatcher left the group and Arthur Hinson returned.
 In 1988, Darell Nunlee was added when Martin Upshire left.
 The same year, "Do You Love Me" was prominently featured in the film Dirty Dancing.
 In 1988, a reissue of "Do You Love Me" sent the song back to the Billboard top 40 charts for eight weeks, peaking at number eleven.
-The movie and the record spawned a 1988 "Dirty Dancing Concert Tour" followed by a new recording contract for Ian Levine's Motorcity Records where the group recorded two albums Flashback and Revenge although the latter was not released, though the songs would later be featured on the later compilation, The Best of the Contours.
+The movie and the record spawned a 1988 "Dirty Dancing Concert Tour" followed by a new recording contract for Ian Levine's Motorcity Records, where the group recorded two albums, Flashback and Revenge.
+Although the latter was not released, the songs were featured on the later compilation The Best of the Contours.

 In 1992, Hinson left the group, and it continued as a quartet until 1993 when Nunlee left.
 Al Chisholm (formerly with the Falcons) and Gary Grier were recruited in 1993.
 This configuration – Joe Billingslea, Chisholm, Davis, Grier and Potts – continued from 1993 until 2004.

-In 2004, Sylvester Potts left to form his own group with the four members (Leroy Seabrooks, Kim Green, Tony Womack and Darell Nunlee) of a local Detroit group named Upscale, which immediately began performing as "The Contours".
+In 2004, Sylvester Potts left to form his own group with the four members (Leroy Seabrooks, Kim Green, Tony Womack and Darell Nunlee) of a local Detroit group named Upscale, which immediately began performing as The Contours.
 Billingslea sued and Potts countersued, each claiming the rights to the name.
-Because the service mark, "The Contours" was jointly owned by Billingslea, Potts and their manager, these suits were resolved in an out-of-court settlement which provided for the existence of both groups to be identified as "The Contours with Joe Billingslea" and "The Contours featuring Sylvester Potts," respectively.
-Within months of the founding of the Potts group, Seabrooks left making it a quartet.
+Because the service mark "The Contours" was jointly owned by Billingslea, Potts and their manager, these suits were resolved in an out-of-court settlement which provided for the existence of both groups, to be identified as "The Contours with Joe Billingslea" and "The Contours featuring Sylvester Potts," respectively.
+Within months of the founding of the Potts group, Seabrooks left, making it a quartet.
 In 2011, Nunlee left Potts' group and was replaced by Tee Turner.

-In April 2011, the unreleased second album's tracks, along with fourteen unreleased original Contours 1960s Motown recordings, and new 2011 interviews with the Contours' founder Joe Billingslea as well as with Sylvester Potts, was released as part of the CD compilation collection, Dance with the Contours on the import label, Kent Records.
+In April 2011, the unreleased second album's tracks, along with fourteen unreleased original Contours 1960s Motown recordings, and new 2011 interviews with the Contours' founder Joe Billingslea as well as with Sylvester Potts, were released as part of the CD compilation Dance with the Contours on the import label Kent Records.
 It featured the chart hits, "Can You Do It", "Can You Jerk Like Me", and several other tracks.
 It was released under legal license from, and with the full approval of, the owners of the Motown catalogue.